Index

 The Portuguese navigator Antonio de Abreu was the first European to encounter the islands, in 1512.
 Controlling production of nutmeg and mace was a major motivation for the Dutch conquest of the islands in the 1621, led by Jan Pieterszoon Coen.
 At the time nutmeg was one of the "fine spices" kept expensive in Europe by disciplined manipulation of the market, but a desirable commodity for Dutch traders in the ports of India as well.

-Antara - news agency
+Antara - news from Indonesia - news agency

 BMG - information on meteorology and geophysics for Indonesia region